IBMIntegration/IBM-CP4I-OpenShift-AWS/2019.4.1 PoC Environment/troubleshooting.md

 ## Troubleshooting installation of CP4I on Openshift

-Be sure to give lots of CPU to your installation node otherwise it will take FOR EVER.
+Be sure to give lots of CPU to your installation node otherwise it will take a very long time.
 Recommend 8 cores.

 If using RHEL for the install node, yum install docker actually installs podman.
 The version at time of writing (10/12/2019) is bugged and won't work - it fails when trying to load the images extracted from the tar file with an error about the manifest.
 You can either use RHEL 7.x or install actual docker which should work.
 Podman however supports a --tls-verify=false option that lets you ignore self signed certificate issues - docker does not (see below).